-There is this betting company in the area where I live and any time there is a big football match going on, the place is packed with football lovers and enthusiasts.
+There is this betting company in the area where I live from where I get my Code and any time there is a big football match going on, the place is packed with football lovers and enthusiasts.
 They literally block the road as they bet for their team and watch the football game.
 And this happens all over the world, Ghana not an exception.
 Anytime I drive pass this place, I ask myself, “where do these people get all these monies from to bet?”, “how does the betting companies account for these monies and the right amount of tax assessed and paid to the tax authorities?”

 Sport is the only activity in the world which unites even enemies for a period of time.
 During these periods everybody is happy and forgets about their problems and troubles.
 This phenomenon has created a lot of opportunities for people and the criminal who want to launder dirty money is no exception.